Linear Bounds between Contraction Coefficients for $f$-Divergences: Main Results and Discussion

-where the first inequality is simply the maximal correlation bound in Proposition \ref{Prop:Contraction Coefficient Properties}, and the constant $C$ in the second inequality depends on $P_{X,Y}$ and the function $f$.
-We refer to such bounds as \textit{linear bounds} between the contraction coefficients.
+where the first inequality is simply the maximal correlation lower bound from Proposition \ref{Prop:Contraction Coefficient Properties}, and the constant $C$ depends on $P_{X,Y}$ and $f$; note that $C = 1$ in the setting of question 4.
+We refer to such bounds as \textit{linear bounds} between contraction coefficients of source-channel pairs.
 We state our main results in the next few subsections.